Xetibo/ReSet-Doc/sections/result/distribution.typ

 same configuration.
 This means that no additional system is required in order to have automatic handling of plugins.
-This is in contrast to other packaging solutions, which would require custom scripts in order to install and configure plugins via the package manager.
+This is in contrast to other packaging solutions, which would require custom scripts in order to install and configure plugins via the package manager. @nix-os-web

 In order provide this functionality for Nix, ReSet would either need to provide a flake file, which can be used by Nix users to install ReSet and their